mhzed/wstunnel/readme.md

 ## Use case

-For tunneling over strict firewall.
+For tunneling over strict firewalls: WebSocket is a part of the HTML5 standard, any reasonable firewall will unlikely be so strict as to break HTML5.

-The tunnel server mode supports plain tcp socket only, for SSL support, use nginx.
+The tunnel server currently supports plain tcp socket only, for SSL support, use NGINX, shown below:

-Sample setup:

 On server:
     wstunnel -s 8080